EZRA's Black Coaches on Building Relationships & Shifting Perceptions

 The challenge was that Pamelia is Black.

 Although there are more Black leadership coaches now than ever before, they are still a minority in the profession.
-And, as Pamelia told me, that meant getting past her own anxiety about how clients would react to her.
+As Pamelia told me, that meant getting past her own anxiety about how clients would react to her.

 "One of my fears, when I started to work as a coach, was that if someone sees my face they might not want to work with me,” she said.
 “They might not look any further to see my credentials or my bio.
 I have faced a lot of racism in my career.
 Some of it was covert, some of it was open.
 Some of it wasn’t racism but sexism because we are women coming into a male-dominated field.”